 You’ve worked hard for your dream and are now considering which doctor of physical therapy graduate schools to attend.
 We know that students always wonder whether or not they are qualified.
 You don’t have time for guesswork.
 That’s why we’ve made it easy by outlining our admission requirements.

-If you’re interested in applying to our program, applications for the next cohort (beginning in January 2020) open July 5, 2018.
-Your application must be verified by PTCAS and available for review by our admissions committee no later than April 1, 2019.
+If you're interested in applying to our program, applications for the next cohort (beginning in January 2025) open June 15, 2023.
+Your application must be verified by PTCAS and available for review by our admissions committee no later than April 1, 2024.
 The earlier you complete the requirements, the better.
-All required application materials (official GRE scores, Transcripts, etc.) must be submitted directly to PTCAS.
-Because of our rolling admission process, the early applications are reviewed first.
+All required application materials (transcripts, etc.) must be submitted directly to PTCAS.
+We operate on a rolling admissions process.

 Wingate University uses the Physical Therapy Centralized Application Service (PTCAS) for all applications to the physical therapy program.